dekoza/mtgpl/RTR.rst

 Lobber Crew
     Defender

-    {T}: Lobber Crew deals 1 damage to each opponent.
+    |tap|: Lobber Crew deals 1 damage to each opponent.

     Whenever you cast a multicolored spell, untap Lobber Crew.